The best products we’ve tested and loved on sale now for Cyber Monday

 2022 Apple MacBook Pro Laptop with M2 Chip: 13% off

 This powerful, versatile laptop is ideal for school, work and more.
 It offers extremely fast performance and a vivid Retina display.
 It also works seamlessly with other Apple devices.
-The battery can run for up to 20 hours before recharging, too.
+The battery can run for up to 20 hours before recharging.

 Sold by Amazon